View any updates made to the page, with the most recent listed first.

 Fundraising in public: principles and key considerations

 Fundraising must be carried out responsibly and as Government restrictions are eased, the health, safety and wellbeing of the public, fundraisers and volunteers must come first.
 Fundraising should only restart when fundraising organisations are satisfied that this can be done safely, in-line with Government advice and where the risks associated with the activities can be properly managed.
 This guidance covers methods of fundraising that are carried out in public, including face-to-face fundraising, which is defined as asking people for a commitment to make regular donations by, for example, direct debit, or collecting personal data so people can make donations at a future date.
 Fundraisers using this method of fundraising speak to people face-to-face on the street, by knocking on people’s doors (door-to-door fundraising), or on private land which the public have access to, such as shopping centres or supermarkets (private site fundraising).
-The Guidance on five steps to working safely gives a useful summary of the five main steps to working safely and there is specific guidance to follow for working in outdoor environments.
-For more information go to Health and Safety Executive and also see relevant guidance in England, Wales, Scotland and Northern Ireland.

 - Keep a minimum distance.
 You should maintain the appropriate social distance from members of the public and between yourself and other fundraisers.
 For example, if you knock on a person’s door, you should then move at least two metres away from the door.
 If you have a stand in a public place then consider having markings or materials that clearly set out the appropriate distance that people should be.
 Messages on clothing or signage about social distancing should also be considered.
 The behaviour of the public may be difficult to predict, and in the event that a member of the public is not maintaining social distancing then it is the responsibility of the fundraiser to act quickly and ensure a proper distance is maintained.
 Due to the risk of transmission, fundraisers should never shout to attract attention or during the course of a conversation, even if they are in a loud public setting.
 You should also refrain from playing loud music.
 If the setting becomes too loud so that fundraisers are unable to have a conversation at normal speaking volume than they should not initiate or continue a conversation.